SulemanKazi/sulemankazi.github.io/projects/azan.md

 - Determine **Azan times** at alllocations from step 1 for 365 days of the year.
 - Determine if there is any minute in the 525600 minutes of the year where **none** of the locations above have the Azan happening.

-We will use some approximations for all of the steps above, which we&#39;ll walk through below.
+We will use some approximations for all of the steps above, which we'll walk through below.
 All assumptions made are preceded by the _[Assumption]_ tag.

 ## Where does the Azan occur?

-Ok first things first, we can&#39;t expect the Azan to occur at every single point on the globe.
+Ok first things first, we can't expect the Azan to occur at every single point on the globe.
 The Azan is given whenever muslims pray **in**** congregation**.
 A good proxy for prayer in congregation is a mosque _[Assumption]_ (although muslims frequently pray in congregation outside of mosques as well).
 Ok great, so we need a dataset of all mosques in the world!
 Such a thing unfortunately does not exist.
 However a [Deloitte study](https://www2.deloitte.com/xe/en/pages/financial-services/articles/the-digital-islamic-services-landscape.html) estimates there are 3.6 million mosques around the world (Expected to reach 3.85 million by 2019).
 Thus when the study was conducted there was 1 mosque for every 500 muslims in the world.

 The [GeoNames](https://www.geonames.org/) geographical database provides a list of cities around the globe with a population of \&gt;1000, along with their lat/longs and estimated population.
 Combining this with PEW&#39;s [estimate](https://www.pewforum.org/2015/04/02/religious-projection-table/2020/percent/all/) of religious composition a the country level, we can multiply the city population with the muslim %age to find the estimated number of muslims in each city _[Assumption]_ Here we&#39;re ignoring all rural (non-city) areas and assuming that the PEW country-based %age of muslims is applicable to all cities in the country.
 We&#39;re also assuming every city \&gt; 1000 muslims will have a mosque (or a prayer in congregation).
 Some Googe-Maps searches for mosques in a randomly selected sample of such citeis shows that this assumption is reasonable, and most of them do indeed have mosques.
 The only exception I found to this rule was in places where the PEW survey had estimated a Muslim population of 1%.
 I assume this happened because PEW rounds up all population numbers in the range [0 - 1]% to 1%.